i404788/rust-rtl8710/README.md

 make
 ```

+## Connect PADI and SWD Debugger to computer

+TODO

+## Redirect SWD Debugger port from Windows to VirtualBox

+TODO

 ## Start OpenOCD for flashing and debugging

 Run this command in a new window before writing the flash image or debugging: